 COOKING WILD GAME TOO LONG

 So there you go.
-Plenty of tips for how to prepare wild game to cook so that you can extend your season each year into the kitchen.
-Learning to process and prepare your harvest is a win-win for everyone involve.
+Plenty of tips for how to prepare the wild game to cook so that you can extend your season each year into the kitchen.
+Learning to process and prepare your harvest is a win-win for everyone involved.
 It can also bring more people into the outdoor family.
-They too can enjoy the incredible lifestyle that hunting, fishing, camping and cooking can provide.
+They too can enjoy the incredible lifestyle that hunting, fishing, camping, and cooking can provide.
 Do your part.

 AGING WILD GAME

 Aging deer or any other game meat is vital to tender and tasty wild game.
 There are several ways to age wild game.
 So many hunters try to process and get their meat in the freezer as soon as possible.
 This is a big mistake.
 I remember my dad getting the deer cut up and packaged the same day it was killed.
 Sometimes within a couple of hours of the kill, the processing began.
 So this is what I was taught as a kid about processing deer.
 While I still liked the deer we ate it was tough and had a different flavor than the deer that I enjoy today.

 When you process and freeze wild game too soon you stop the decay process and lock in the rigor mortis which will make your deer meat tough for sure.
 Allowing your meat to begin the decay process sounds bad but it is the most important aspect of delicious wild game and helps with tenderizing the meat as well.

 After leaving home my love of cooking had me researching and figuring out the best ways to prepare wild game meat for cooking.
 This included the importance of aging meat for the best taste and tenderness possible.
 Over the years situations have forced me to learn a few different ways to age deer meat and here they are.